Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Experiments

-For the comparison with HIRO, first we find the appropriate parameters for our model to achieve the best performance in each task.
-Then, using the same parameters, the performance of HIRO was compared with our model for each task.

-In all the tasks, the widths of all the neural networks of each policy are fine-tuned.
-In addition, the dimension of $a_{t,z-state}$ of the conditional part is also tuned.
-The fine-tuning process aims to find the optimal $\Tilde{g}_{t}$ from the FDGM part reflecting the current state of the lower-level policy in each task.
-Algorithm \ref{alg:the_alg1} and \ref{alg:the_alg2} calculate the fine-tuning process for each task in the experiment.
-In Fig. \ref{fig:Result_4_task}, the average results of our model for the tasks of the higher-level policy are compared with those of HIRO with the same parameters as our model.
+Algorithm \ref{alg:the_alg1} and \ref{alg:the_alg2} aim to find the optimal $\Tilde{g}_{t}$ from the FDGM part, reflecting the current knowledge of the lower-level policy in each task.
+In Fig. \ref{fig:Result_4_task}, the average results of our model for the tasks of the higher-level policy are compared with those of HIRO using default parameters, including the optimal goal space.
+Our model demonstrates significantly better performance in most tasks.

-\textit{Ant Push Multi (Actor of FDMG : 145, All other NNs : 170, $a_{t,z-state}$ = 16) in Fig. \ref{fig:Ant Push Multi}:} We achieved better scores than HIRO with the same parameters until 4.5M.
-Then our results marginally outperformed HIRO up to 10M.
+\begin{itemize} \item Ant Push Multi --- Actor of FDGM : 145 dim., All other NNs : 170 dim., $a_{t,z-\text{state}}$ : 16 dim. --- in Fig. \ref{fig:Ant Push Multi}: Our model achieves better scores than HIRO with default parameters until 4.5M.
+Beyond this point, our results marginally outperform HIRO up to 10M.
+Algorithm \ref{alg:the_alg1} is used for our model.

-\textit{Ant Fall Multi (Actor of FDMG : 150, All other NNs : 170, $a_{t,z-state}$ = 18) in Fig. \ref{fig:Ant Fall Multi}:} Our model and HIRO with the same parameters achieved similar results until 4.8M.
-Then, the performance of our model was slightly better up to 8M.
+\item Ant Fall Multi --- Actor of FDGM : 150 dim., All other NNs : 170 dim., $a_{t,z-\text{state}}$ : 18 dim. --- in Fig. \ref{fig:Ant Fall Multi}: Our model and HIRO with default parameters achieve similar results until 4.8M.
+After this, our model's performance is slightly better up to 8M.
+Algorithm \ref{alg:the_alg1} is used for our model.

-\textit{Ant Push Single (Actor of FDMG : 130, All other NNs : 150, $a_{t,z-state}$ = 19) in Fig. \ref{fig:Ant Push Single}:} Our model achieved considerably better performance until 10M than HIRO with the same parameters although our model's result was not as good as HIRO's up to 3M.
+\item Ant Push Single --- Actor of FDGM : 130 dim., All other NNs : 150 dim., $a_{t,z-\text{state}}$ : 19 dim. --- in Fig. \ref{fig:Ant Push Single}: Our model achieves considerably better performance than HIRO with default parameters until 10M, although our model's results are not as strong as HIRO's up to 3M.
+Algorithm \ref{alg:the_alg1} is used for our model.

-\textit{Ant Fall Single (All lower policy's NNs : 135, All higher policy's NNs : 160, $a_{t,z-state}$ = 24) in Fig. \ref{fig:Ant Fall Single}:} Our model achieved a much higher speed of learning up to 5.25M than HIRO with the same parameters.
-Our result was similar to HIRO's up to 8M, after which it was slightly lower until 10M.
+\item Ant Fall Single --- All lower policy's NNs : 135 dim., All higher policy's NNs : 160 dim., $a_{t,z-\text{state}}$ : 24 dim. --- in Fig. \ref{fig:Ant Fall Single}: Our model achieves a much faster learning speed up to 5.25M compared to HIRO with default parameters.
+Our results are similar to HIRO's up to 8M, after which they are slightly lower until 10M.
+Algorithm \ref{alg:the_alg2} is used for our model.